VladislavBanitsky/PineappleOS/README.md

 Click Next, then waiting, then on tab Boot change name OS to PineappleOS in ```loopback.cfg``` and ```grub.cfg```.

 ### 11. Generating ISO-file
-Click Next, then waiting while ISO image will be generated in directory, which you created on the 5 step.
+Click Next, click Generate, then waiting while ISO image will be generated in directory, which you created on the 5 step.

 ### 12. Installing PineappleOS
 Create a bootable USB flash drive, install the system with installing all updates and enjoy :)